DPI vs PPI – What’s the Difference? Online & Print Resolution Explained

-DPI is referred to printers too.
+DPI is referred to as printers too.
 Now – a – days printers use more colours for every pixel output as it is made up of different coloured inks, but earlier they used only 4-5 colours.

-You are making up to the colours for the image the printer needs to be able to mix the inks, so a little number of colours is recommended.
+You are making up the colours for the image the printer needs to be able to mix the inks, so a little number of colours is recommended.

 Sub-pixels – every pixel of your picture is made up of a series of small tiny dots.
-Generally, the more you raise the DPI, the better is the tone colour of the image, the colours should look nice and combine between two colours there should be smoothness.
+Generally, the more you raise the DPI, the better is the tone colour of the image, the colours should look nice and combined between two colours there should be smoothness.

 When you use too much ink, the print job will be passive.

-But changing it to the lowest setting where it doesn’t affect the quality and doesn’t drop down the colours, that should be the best one.
+But changing it to the lowest setting where it doesn’t affect the quality and doesn’t drop down the colours, should be the best one.

 Printers create a print by spraying little droplets of ink on the paper.
 It takes many dots to form one pixel for the image.